-First, induced seismicity, if not regulated at all, may cause serious damage to infrastructure, even in the Helsinki Capital Region.
-Second, the process of permitting is very complex, unclear, and involves different sectors of society and many levels of governmental and municipal administration.
-Third, imaging the bedrock and soil conditions, assessing the infrastructure and mapping and evaluating induced hazard and risk as well as modelling the effects of seismic wave propagation in the Helsinki Capital Region provide the authorities with critical knowledge about the spatially variable risk levels for the decision-making and for developing crises preparedness plans.
+Induced seismicity, if not regulated at all, may cause serious damage to infrastructure, even in the Helsinki Capital Region.
+The process of permitting is very complex, unclear, and involves different sectors of society and many levels of governmental and municipal administration.
+Imaging the bedrock and soil conditions, assessing the infrastructure and mapping and evaluating induced hazard and risk as well as modelling the effects of seismic wave propagation in the Helsinki Capital Region provide the authorities with critical knowledge about the spatially variable risk levels for the decision-making and for developing crises preparedness plans.
 Communication of risk increases societal acceptance and prepare the society for potential risk and its mitigation with building codes, construction or environmental regulations.

 The aim is to unearth how risks are defined and what kind of control management then becomes essential, in order to increase geothermal energy as safely as possible and in a socially acceptable way.

 The largest possible impact of the project is ensured by focusing on presenting the results in ways that they can be understood by all possible end users, as well as providing Open Access results for scientific purposes.
 WP9 focuses on outreach and communication to the authorities and public; the scientific dissemination is included in each work package.
 The results from the WP8 can be used to find effective chains for communication as well as to identify possible end users of the results.
 WP9 consists of three subtasks listed below.